anthonylangsworth/EDMFAT/README.md

 Requirements:
 1. Install [Elite Dangerous Market Connector (EDMC)](https://github.com/EDCD/EDMarketConnector/wiki/Installation-&-Setup) version 4.0 or later.

+To upgrade from an earlier version:
+1. Delete the existing EDMFAT plug-in folder, normally found at `%USERPROFILE%\AppData\Local\EDMarketConnector\plugins\EDMFAT` on Windows.
+2. Follow the steps under "To install" below.

 To install:
 1. Download the latest ZIP file under "Releases" at the top right.
 2. Copy the ZIP file into your EDMC plug-ins folder, normally `%USERPROFILE%\AppData\Local\EDMarketConnector\plugins` on Windows.